Sri Lanka Highlights- 10 days / 9 Nights

 Visit Rawana Ella

-The Ravana Ella (Ravana Falls) is one of the most visited waterfall in Sri Lanka.
-Rawana Fall which is about 25m high and cascade from an oval shaped concave rock outcrop.
-This popular falls has its roots connected to the famous Indian epic, the Ramayana.
+The Ravana Ella (Ravana Falls) is one of the most visited waterfalls in Sri Lanka.
+Rawana Fall which is about 25m high and cascades from an oval-shaped concave rock outcrop.
+This popular fall has its roots connected to the famous Indian epic, the Ramayana.
 According to the ancient stories, it is said that after kidnapping Sita, Ravana, the king of Sri Lanka had hidden her at the caves behind this waterfall.
 The cave came to be known as Ravana Ella cave.

 Visit Buduruwagala Temple.
 The name Buduruwagala means “the rock with the statue of Buddha” and this is exactly what it is.
-Seven figured are carved in this rock with a massive 51 foot Buddha statue.
-The rock itself has shape of a kneeling elephant with its head own.
+Seven figures are carved in this rock with a massive 51-foot Buddha statue.
+The rock itself has the shape of a kneeling elephant with its head own.

 After the Lunch, do a safari of the Yala National Park.

-Yala National Park is the second largest national park in Sri Lanka and also known as the highest concentration of leopard in the world.
-Apart from leopards, you can see number of animals such as elephants, sloth bear, sambar and spotted deer, jackal, mongoose, wild boar, wild buffaloes, Jaguar and macaque monkeys.
+Yala National Park is the second-largest national park in Sri Lanka and is also known for the highest concentration of leopards in the world.
+Apart from leopards, you can see a number of animals such as elephants, sloth bears, sambar and spotted deer, jackal, mongoose, wild boar, wild buffaloes, Jaguar and macaque monkeys.

-Yala is also a wonderful destination to see the wide verity of birds.
-There are around 130 species of birds that have been spotted here including black necked stork, sandpipers, pelicans, egrets, hoopoes, parakeets and bulbuls.
+Yala is also a wonderful destination to see a wide variety of birds.
+There are around 130 species of birds that have been spotted here including black-necked storks, sandpipers, pelicans, egrets, hoopoes, parakeets and bulbuls.